 The storage requirements for containers is another consideration that needs to be planned for so as not to diminish the device’s running performance.
 In addition, some embedded Linux devices have limitations on the number of writes to flash memory.
 These memory limitations also need to be taken into consideration when running containers.

 Even though containers can manage dependencies and isolate applications, optimizing the binaries with the required libraries for your host system in order to build them for your target device is not trivial.
 Often you will need a distro specifically built for embedded systems like Buildroot or Yocto.
-But if you’re using containers, you typically want to avoid the steep learning curve that comes along with these distros and generally is what you want to avoid by using containers in the first place.
+But if you’re using containers, you typically want to avoid the steep learning curve that comes along with these distros.
+This complex build process is what you want to avoid by using containers in the first place.

 Another challenge specific to embedded systems is being able to deploy a change without needing to cross-compile your system each time.
 Also, how do you manage the base image?
 The latter is taken care of with a multi-part automated pipeline, where containers can be built and tested in stages.
 As for the need to cross-compile a change, the use of containers and their ability to maintain different library versions and their dependencies solves that problem for you.

 Often a single container will host many different open source projects.
 To meet compliance regulations, you need to manage licenses for those in the container image that is distributed.
-Needs a full inventory of all container layers within the image.
+For containers you also need a full inventory of the contents of all container layers within the image.

 Yocto already builds this in for example.
-But for containers, there is not a solution for this.
+But for containers, there is not a built in solution for this problem.

 As mentioned, there are a few companies out there who are implementing containers in embedded systems.
 Each of the companies below though have a slightly different approach to the problem.

 The table above shows some of the major features across the board from vendors in the IoT space that offer container-based solutions for embedded Linux: